Can I Subdivide Without Building the Units?

 Going through the process of town planning approval to build townhouses or units on your land and subdividing them can be a complex and lengthy process.
 Many land owners that we speak to want to know if they can just subdivide the land, or at least subdivide first.
 This may be due to budget constraints, or they may be seeking to add value to the land before selling.
 In some cases it may even be useful for bank loans and financing to subdivide prior to building.

 Whatever your reason, the answer is that in most cases you can subdivide without doing any construction first.
 However, in most cases you will need to have the development approved prior to subdividing.
-This is because most land sizes in established Melbourne are too small for the local council to consider a subdivision application only, without knowing what is proposed to be developed.
-Once they are confident that a suitable dwelling can be built on the proposed lot, they will allow the subdivision to go ahead, however there will be conditions as outlined below.
+This is because typical land sizes in established Melbourne are too small for the local council to consider a subdivision application only, without knowing what is proposed to be built.
+Once they are confident that a suitable dwelling can be built on the proposed lot, they will allow the subdivision to go ahead, even if no construction has started.
+However, there will be extra conditions attached to that.

 1. Apply for a planning permit to construct unit/s on your land.